mauliksavalia/Project-9-Obstacle-Detector/README.md

 #Disclaimer: I uploaded receiver side of project where we made application in JAVA as I worked on frontend part.

+##JAVA GUI
+GUI (Graphical User Interface) in Java is an easy-to-use visual experience builder for Java applications.
+It is mainly made of graphical components like buttons, labels, windows, etc. through which the user can interact with an application.
+GUI plays an important role to build easy interfaces for Java applications.

 ## Requirements
 There are two requirements for developing with at_java on your machine.